StanfordAHA/garnet/daemon/README.txt

 ==== GARNET DAEMON

-The GarnetDaemon class enables daemon capability for a python program, tailored specifically for our `garnet.py` chip builder.
-In particular, we can use a daemon-enabled `garnet.py` to save time when using `garnet.py` to do PNR for multiple applications mapped onto the same Garnet build.
+The GarnetDaemon class enables daemon capability, tailored specifically for `garnet.py`.
+In particular, daemon-enhanced `garnet.py` can save time when doing PNR for multiple applications mapped onto the same Garnet build.

 ==== PNR USING GARNET DAEMON